hashicorp/terraform-website/content/source/docs/enterprise/guides/recommended-practices/part3.3.html.md

 ## 3. Design Your Organization’s Workspace Structure

-In TFE, each Terraform configuration should manage a speciic infrastructure component, and each environment of a given configuration should be a separate workspace — in other words, Terraform configurations * environments = workspaces.
+In TFE, each Terraform configuration should manage a specific infrastructure component, and each environment of a given configuration should be a separate workspace — in other words, Terraform configurations * environments = workspaces.
 A workspace name should be something like “networking-dev,” so you can tell at a glance which infrastructure and environment it manages.

 The definition of an “infrastructure component” depends on your organization’s structure.
 A given workspace might manage an application, a service, or a group of related services; it might provision infrastructure used by a single engineering team, or it might provision shared, foundational infrastructure used by the entire business.